zxypro1/OfflineLeetPractice/AI_PROVIDER_GUIDE.md

 # OLLAMA_MODEL=llama3
 ```

-### Using Multiple Providers

-If you have multiple AI providers configured, the system will automatically prefer them in this order:
+## Saving Configuration

+After entering your configuration details:

+1. Click the "Save Configuration" button
+2. You should see a success message if the configuration was saved correctly
+3. In desktop mode, the configuration is stored in your user directory (`~/.offline-leet-practice/config.json`)
+4. In web mode, the configuration is simulated for demonstration purposes

+## Provider Priority

+The application will automatically select providers in this order of preference:

 1. Ollama (local)
 2. OpenAI
 3. Claude
 4. Qwen
 5. DeepSeek

-You can switch between providers using the UI controls on the AI Generator page.
+If multiple providers are configured, you can manually select which one to use in the AI Generator interface.

 ## How It Works